 DRAKE UNIVERSITY COLLEGE OF PHARMACY AND HEALTH SCIENCES

 The Honor Code asks that students and faculty act honorably in their interactions with other members of the College community and hold themselves to the same standards and expectations as their peers.
-If a student or faculty member commits an act of academic dishonesty or unprofessional behavior, he or she violates the Honor Code, breaches the trust of the College community and defames the name of the College.
+If a student or faculty member commits an act of academic dishonesty or unprofessional behavior, they violate the Honor Code, breach the trust of the College community and defame the name of the College.
 The consequences of a student violating the Honor Code may include being dropped or suspended from the College, or other appropriate sanctions.
 By having the option of removing students who willfully violate the trust placed in them by the College community, the College can help secure a community of trust free from suspicion of unprofessional behavior.
 Failure to self-report an Honor Code violation, or having knowledge of an Honor Code violation and failing to report it are acts that are themselves Honor Code violations.